Snuff (tobacco): Sneezing

-Sale of snuff, tax and legal issues
+Sale, tax and legal issues

-Snuff is readily available over the counter in most European tobacco shops, it is also subject to the same sale and purchase age restrictions as with other tobacco products in accordance with local laws.
+Snuff is readily available over the counter in most European tobacco shops.
+It is subject to the same sale and purchase age restrictions as with other tobacco products in accordance with local laws.
 In the United Kingdom, tobacco duty is not charged on "nasal" snuff tobacco.

 In the Republic of Ireland it is illegal to take snuff in workplaces and bars.

 In the United States, snuff is less readily available and is typically found only in specialty tobacco shops or online.

 Smokeless tobacco products including snuff are banned from sale in Australia but up to 1.5kg may be imported for personal use only.